Veterans and Alcoholism

 If you are a Veteran who is struggling with alcohol misuse, help is available.
 At AAC, the Salute to Recovery program supports and treats Veterans diagnosed with alcohol use disorder or substance use disorder, in addition to co-occurring diagnoses, such as depression and PTSD.

 Therapies used in the Salute to Recovery program include:

-- Cognitive-Behavioral Therapy (CBT): Patients learn how to identify negative thinking patterns, as well as behaviors, to live a healthier, substance-free life.
+- Cognitive-Behavioral Therapy (CBT).
+Patients learn how to identify negative thinking patterns, as well as behaviors, to live a healthier, substance-free life.

 Alcohol addiction is a disease, but with treatment and support, recovery is possible.
-If you or the Veteran in your life is misusing substances, we encourage you to call our admission navigators, (888) 902- VETS, to learn more about our treatment programs.
+If you or the Veteran in your life is misusing substances, we encourage you to call our admissions navigators, (888) 902- VETS, to learn more about our treatment programs.
 Watch a real testimonial from a Veteran that attended treatment at one of our rehab facilities.